 What to Wear as a Guest to a Bengali Wedding

-• Gaye Holud: Yellow, mustard, or saffron — a bright kurta set or cotton saree; comfort is key as turmeric will be flying
+• Gaye Holud: Yellow, mustard, or saffron — a bright kurta set or cotton saree

 • Wedding Day: Elegant sarees in jewel tones — deep red, royal blue, emerald green, or gold.
-A silk salwar kameez or anarkali also works beautifully.
 Avoid white (the bride's color)

 • Bou Bhaat Reception: Your most elegant ethnic wear — a silk saree, embroidered lehenga, or a statement anarkali suit